Childhood Attachment and its Importance in Adult Life

 This manifests in later relationships when they don’t know what they want.
 They will not learn how to love, and manipulation and control will always be present.

 As you’ve seen, childhood attachment is very important and the root of many problems that manifest in relationships in our adult lives.

 It’s essential to develop healthy attachments because your parents are with whom you form your first social bonds with.

 Balance, as we said above, also plays a key role.
 Both the excess and lack of contact and affection can be very negative.

-Not all of us experienced secure attachment in childhood, but the good thing about all of this is that it can be changed.
+Above all, not all of us experienced secure attachment in childhood but the good thing about all of this is that it can be changed.